vippsas/vipps-developers/settlements/README.md

 Vipps merchants can select daily, weekly or monthly settlement frequency by logging in with BankID on [portal.vipps.no](https://portal.vipps.no).

-Vipps pays merchants every Monday or every 1. of the month, depending on the merchant preference.
+Vipps pays merchants every Monday for weekly settlements, and on the 1. of the month for montly settlements.
-It then takes 1-3 bank days before the money reaches the merchant settlement account.

 See [the FAQ](https://www.vipps.no/sporsmal#bedriftspm) for more details.